ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 ### Loading the data set

-To run the load script, go the `load-scripts` directory, set the `PG_` environment variables (optional) and issue the following command:
+To run the load script, go the `load-scripts` directory, set the `PG_` environment variables (optional) and issue the following command.
+For special loading options, see below.

 ```bash
 export PG_DATA_DIR=